-While several countries have evidence for being the birthplace of grape wine, Georgia is the most outspoken about it.
+While several countries may have evidence for being the birthplace of grape wine, Georgia is the most outspoken about it.
 Some historians and linguists believe that “gvino/ღვინო”, the Georgian word for wine, is the precursor of vino, vin, wein, and wine.
 Scientists have found residue of wine in clay jars in Georgia dating back to 6000 BC, which means the country’s wine history could very well be over 8,000 years old.
-According to a source on the ground (we weren’t able to validate this claim): in the sixth century, Georgia became the first country to establish viticulture as an academic major.
+According to a source on the ground (we weren’t able to validate this claim): in the 6th century, Georgia became the first country to establish viticulture as an academic major.
 To date, there are more than 500 indigenous grape varieties identified, though only about 30 varieties are used in winemaking and a handful is used widely.
-The traditional Georgian way of making wine in buried clay vessels called qvevri is a UNESCO listed tradition.
+The traditional Georgian way of making wine in buried clay vessels called qvevri is a UNESCO-listed tradition.

 True to its name which translates to “dye” in English, Saperavi produces wine that’s inky, deep red to black in color, often accompanied by a full body and profound texture.
-Like Alicante Bouschet, it is teinturier with dark skin, dark flesh and dark juice.
+Like Alicante Bouschet, it is teinturier with dark skin, dark flesh, and dark juice.
 But different from the fate of Alicante Bouschet, which is rarely used to make varietal wine, Saperavi is known to fly solo more often than not in Georgia.

 Originated from Kakheti in eastern Georgia, this is the most widely planted red wine variety in the country.
 Today, Saperavi can also be found in the vineyards of Armenia, Australia, Azerbaijan, Brazil, Bulgaria, Moldova, Russia, and USA.

-Due to the grape’s sapid tannins, marked acidity, and myriad characteristics of black fruit, licorice, chocolate, smoked meat, and savory spice, it is extremely versatile and can be made into rosé, dry, semi-sweet, sweet, and fortified wines.
+Due to the grape’s sapid tannin, marked acidity, and myriad characteristics such as black fruit, licorice, chocolate, smoked meat, and savory spice, it is extremely versatile and can be made into rosé, dry, semi-sweet, sweet, and fortified wines.
 A well-made, dry Saperavi wine is redolent of a mix between Blaufrankisch and Syrah.
 A well-made Saperavi wine can also express an astonishing amount of energy in the mouth and potential for aging.
 It’ll compel you to find that moment, that person, and that dish with the same amount of intensity to match with the wine.

 With over 4,000-hectare of Saperavi vines planted, it is understandable that the Georgian Saperavi wines cover a range of quality.
 In this article, we’ll highlight the ones that have impressed us over and over again.

 Lisa Granik MW mentioned in an interview that Saperavi wines made in the traditional qvevri style are getting most of the attention.
-While we too are supporters of Georgian winemakers who fight to preserve their identity and tradition through the qvevri, we’d like to shed some light on the ones that don’t fully conform to the traditional method and yet are just as spectacular in their sensory merits and story-telling capability as their laissez-faire counterpart.
+While we, too, are supporters of Georgian winemakers who fight to preserve their identity and tradition through the qvevri, we’d like to shed some light on the ones that don’t fully conform to the traditional method and yet are just as spectacular in their sensory merits and story-telling capability as their laissez-faire counterpart.